pbek/QOwnNotes/webpage/src/contributing/translation.md

    ![screenshot](/img/crowdin/screenshot-7.png)

-   In order to find all the identical expressions, search Crowdin to see if all the occurrences of a term indeed have the same translation, if you know better and they don't you may suggest a better translation and vote down (or up) for the better / correct translation.
+   In order to find all the identical expressions, search Crowdin to see if all the occurrences of a term indeed have the same translation, if you know better, and they don't you may suggest a better translation and vote down (or up) for the better / correct translation.

    Localize all occurrences as identically as you can.